Lautaro-R-collins/odin-calculator/README.md

-##Basic calculator with JS for Odin Project
+#Basic calculator with JS for Odin Project

-Technologies used
 - HTML
 - CSS
 - javascript